akiftasci/market-app/README.md

 Under the target folder run the jar file with `java -jar *.jar` command.
 The application should be ready on your local host port:`8080`(if the port is not already in use).

 ---
+## API's

+To see what is sale on the Apple Market you can make a get request to `localhost:8080/`.
+To create your own apple bag make a post request with the parameters amount, supplier and the price to `localhost:8080/`
+---
 ## Author

 *Akif Tasci*